 Why I Love Dungeoneering

 Dungeoneering is personally my favourite skill to level because it incorporates so many skills within the game.
-Also the fact that you can level it beyond 99 and into 120 adds another dimension of difficulty and challenge to the skill.
+Also, the fact that you can level it beyond 99 and up to 120 adds another dimension of difficulty and challenge to the skill.
 Dungeoneering gives very good combat exp per hour as well; at least 50K XP/Hour is common when doing solo mediums.
 This makes for a good method of training combat passively.

 In Dungeoneering, choosing the right equipment is vital.
 It is the difference between getting 50K XP and getting 30K XP.
-When you first start Dungeoneering you will get 1 bind slot—this should be used to bind the best weapon you can use.
-Note that if you are using dual wield weapons, you get an extra slot to accommodate the off-hand weapon.
+When you first start Dungeoneering, you will get one bind slot—this should be used to bind the best weapon you can use.
+Note that if you are using dual-wield weapons, you get an extra slot to accommodate the off-hand weapon.

-Your next bind should be a defensive bind and the bind after that should be a weapon switch.
-After this, you can pick 2 amazing binds.
+Your next bind should be a defensive bind, and the bind after that should be a weapon switch.
+After this, you can pick two amazing binds.
 The Blood Necklace damages all adjacent enemies for 300 every 15 seconds and also heals the user by the same amount.
 The Shadow Silk Hood hides the player from all humanoid monsters in the dungeon.